 There are certain Medicare products you can keep relying on to kindle your business post-AEP.

 Medicare Supplements (Med Supps) are also particularly valuable to have in your portfolio during lock-in.
 Why?
 First, Med Supps can be sold year-round.
-And second, people who are unhappy with their new MA plan can request to disenroll and join Medicare Parts A and B during the Medicare Advantage Disenrollment Period (MADP), which runs from January 1 to February 14.
+And second, people who enrolled in an MA plan during their Initial Coverage Election Period (ICEP) can request to disenroll from it and join Medicare Parts A and B during the Medicare Advantage Open Enrollment Period (OEP), which runs from January 1 to March 31.
 These individuals may want a Med Supp policy to fill the coverage gaps of Part A and B.

 What’s more, you can also continue to sell MA and/or Part D plans outside of AEP by utilizing SEPs.
 There are many ways Medicare eligibles can qualify for an MA or Part D SEP.
 Just ensure your clients know to let you know if they experience any of the qualifying life events so you can help them determine if they can, and should, switch plans.